-Frontier’s The WORKSSM & The PERKSSM options are “bundles.”
+Frontier’s the WORKS and the PERKS options are “bundles.”
 What’s a bundle you ask?

 Frontier conveniently bundles extras together and offers them to you at a discounted rate in 2 different tier options.

-The WORKSSM: The WORKS is Frontier’s top-tier bundle.
+The WORKS: The WORKS is Frontier’s top-tier bundle.
 The cost starts at $59 one-way and varies by route; it’s also based on a round-trip purchase.

 This option includes the following “frills” at what Frontier claims to be a discount of at least 50% vs. adding them a la carte.